SurajKande/python_packaging/README.md

 - To upload the package from my system to the repository i have used twine:```twine upload -r aws-repo <location-of-distributed-package>```

-#### I hade to make/add few rules of the ec2 instance to make my server accessable for uploading the packages.
+#### i had to make/add few rules of the ec2 instance to make my server accessable for uploading the packages.

 1. go to the security group of the hosted ec2 instance